 Exit Awards

 See table 1 (Credit and Award Framework) in both the UG and PGT Degree Regulations.
 The opportunities for a student to exit before the end of the programme must be made clear, most notably where a student has failed the requirements of a professionally accredited programme.
-Updates can normally be handled through the degree .
+Updates can normally be handled through the process for amendments to taught programmes.

 Repeating the Level/Year (or part of a year)